Joint Life Insurance: Best Options for Couples

 Joint life insurance is a single policy covering two people, often spouses or common-law partners.
 If one partner passes away while the policy's active, the beneficiary gets a tax-free, lump-sum payment that they can spend however they wish.

-The key flaws with joint life insurance policy for couples?
+The key caveat with joint life insurance policy for couples?
 While joint policies can sometimes be cheaper, they only pay a death benefit out once.
 And if you ever break up, separate or get divorced, splitting the policy up can be a headache.

 How does joint life insurance work in Canada?